 FIREARMS TRAINING OUTLINE

 Recommended Instruction Sequence

-Subject and Objective Length of Time
+Subject and Objective

 I. Registration (Classroom)

 A. Administration.
-1⁄2 hour

 Objective: to enroll individual in course.

-- 1. Check individual identification - 2.
-Check individual's Bureau registration status - 3.
-Course admission and discussion - B. Laws and regulations for issuing a firearms permit.
+1. Check individual identification 1/2 Hour

+2. Check individual's Bureau registration status

+3. Course admission and discussion

+B. Laws and regulations for issuing a firearms permit.
-1⁄2 hour

-Objective: to familiarize and instruct individual on the laws, regulations, other requirements, and the administrative process for issuing a firearms permit and renewals.
+Objective: to familiarize and instruct individual on the laws, regulations, 1/2 Hour

+other requirements, and the administrative process for issuing a firearms

+permit and renewals

 II.
 Moral and Legal Aspects (Classroom)

 A. Laws regarding possession and carrying of firearms.

-1⁄2 hour

-Objective: to familiarize and instruct individual on the applicable laws relating to the possession and carrying of firearms while working as an armed security guard.
+Objective: to familiarize and instruct individual on the applicable laws

+relating to the possession and carrying of firearms while working as an

+armed security guard.

-1. Penal Code sections
+1. Penal Code sections 1/2 Hour

-- 2. Business and Professions Code sections
+2. Government Code sections

-- 3. Bureau statutes and regulations
+3. Bureau statutes and regulations

-- 4. Instructor examples
+4. Instructor examples

 B. Laws and standards regarding use of deadly force.

-2 hours

 Objective: to familiarize and instruct individual on the meaning of deadly force, the standards for using deadly force, the applicable laws relating to the use of deadly force and the consequences of not properly using deadly force or violating the standards and requirements for use of a weapon.

-- 1. Penal Code sections

-- 2. Business and Professions Code sections

-- 3. Instructor examples

-C. Avoidance of deadly force - The de-escalation of force.
+1. Penal Code sections 2.
+Government Code sections 3.
+Bureau statutes and regulations 4.
+Instructor examples 2 Hours C. Avoidance of deadly force - The de-escalation of force.

-2 hours

 Objective: to familiarize and instruct individual on the role of the firearms permit holder, the role that deadly force may play and when and how to de-escalate the use of deadly force.

-D. Shooting incidents.
+2 Hours D. Shooting incidents.
 Objective: to familiarize and instruct individual on what is likely to happen in a shooting incident and how a firearms permit holder should act to minimize the use of deadly force.

-E. Effects of firearms use.
+1 Hour E. Effects of firearms use.

-1⁄2 hour

 Objective: to familiarize and instruct individual on how and why bullets travel and what implications this has on the use of deadly force.

-III.
-Firearms Nomenclature, Maintenance (Classroom)

-A. The revolver and semi-automatic, ammunition, parts and nomenclature.
+1/2 Hour III.
+Firearms Nomenclature, Maintenance (Classroom) A. The revolver and semi-automatic, ammunition, parts and nomenclature.
 Objective: to familiarize and instruct individual on the principles and operation of weapons, the differences between weapons and how to care for a weapon.

-- 1. Picture of revolver and semi-automatic with parts identified - 2.
-Revolver and semi-automatic, parts and description - 3.
-Picture of ammunition with parts identified - 4.
-Ammunition parts and description

-B. Firearms safety, general.
+1. Picture of revolver and semi-automatic with parts identified 2.
+Revolver and semi-automatic, parts and description 3.
+Picture of ammunition with parts identified 4.
+Ammunition parts and description 1 Hour B. Firearms safety, general.
 Objective: to familiarize and instruct individual on how to safely fire, wear and store the weapon while on the firing range, or on duty or off duty.
+1. General safety rules 2.
+Specific safety rules 3.
+Safety at home and off duty 4.
+Transporting the weapon to the range 1 Hour